 Visit the cute villages of Mousehole and Polperro

 Two of my favourite have to be Polperro and Mousehole, they are both as cute as their names sound.
 Wander around the villages and grab a Cornish pasty.
 If you fancy, you can even go for a swim.
 Polperro has its own small-town beach and Mousehole has a cool tidal rock pool.

 Take part in water-based activities

-Newquay is one of the most popular places to try you hand at this stuff, however there are plenty of other spots along the coast where you can take part.
+Newquay is one of the most popular places to try your hand at this stuff, however, there are plenty of other spots along the coast where you can take part.

 Do the coastal walk from Carbis Bay to St Ives